 About Us

-The National Neighbourhood Health Implementation Programme (NNHIP) is a transformational initiative jointly led by the Department of Health and Social Care (DHSC) and NHS England with NHS Horizons delivering in partnership with PPL, NAPC and NHS Confederation.
-It aims to improve health outcomes by addressing complex needs at a local level, especially in deprived areas where healthy life expectancy is lowest.
+The National Neighbourhood Health Implementation Programme (NNHIP) is a large-scale change programme commissioned by NHS England and the Department of Health and Social Care (DHSC) delivered in partnership with NHS Horizons, PPL, NAPC and NHS Confederation

 people laughing and talking outside during daytime